 In connection with our private placements of Class A Common Stock, Flagstone Securities, LLC purchased a total of 319,388 shares of our Class C Common Stock for \$319.39 and a total of \$1,180.61 in the form of services to us.
-Flagstone Securities is the lead underwriter in this offering and was the lead placement agent for our private offerings.
-No dividends are paid on our Class C Common Stock, and Flagstone Securities, as holder of our Class C Common Stock, is generally not entitled to vote on any matters submitted to a vote of stockholders, including the election of directors.
-Each share of Class C Common Stock will automatically convert into one share of Class A Common Stock when the stockholders' equity attributable to our Class A Common Stock equals no less than \$15 per share following such conversion.
-Flagstone Securities will therefore not receive dividends or vote on matters submitted to a vote of stockholders (as a result of its ownership of our Class C Common Stock), until the Class C Common Stock is converted into Class A Common Stock.
-In connection with our private placement offerings, Flagstone received a total of \$7.7 million in fees, of which Avondale Partners, one of the placement agents in these offerings, received a total of \$1.0 million in fees.
+Flagstone is an underwriter in this offering and was the lead placement agent for our private offerings.
+In connection with our private placement offerings, Flagstone received a total of \$6.6 million in fees and Avondale Partners, one of the placement agents in these offerings, received a total of \$1.0 million in fees.